GameDevCatch/Lua-Practice/README.md

 NOTE
 -----

-This is just a example project of a simple game that times how fast you click the targets.
+This is just an example project of a simple game that times how fast you click the targets.
 Was mainly created to show off code.

 Thanks for checking it out :)